Back to all posts

 Not all massage therapists have the same skill set, and that’s especially true when it comes to firm pressure.
 Applying deep, therapeutic pressure effectively requires advanced training and a sophisticated understanding of anatomy.
 It’s a specific skill, not just about pushing harder.
 Look for therapists who have dedicated their careers to the practice and have certifications in specialized modalities.
 For example, our team is highly experienced in techniques ranging from traditional deep tissue massage to Ashiatsu, ensuring you’re in knowledgeable and capable hands.

-Questions to Ask Before You Book
+Questions to Ask Before You Book an Appointment

 Don’t be shy about asking questions before you commit to an appointment.
 A great studio will be happy to guide you to the right person.
 When you call or book online, feel free to ask about the therapists’ specializations.
 You can ask things like, “Which therapist has the most experience with lower back pain?” or “Who do you recommend for someone who likes very firm, consistent pressure?”
 This simple conversation helps ensure the therapist you see is the best fit for your goals, whether you need targeted muscle work or an hour of pure stress relief.

-Finding a Licensed Professional
+Where to Find a Licensed Professional

 Always make sure your massage therapist is a licensed professional.
 A license is your assurance that the therapist has completed the required education and adheres to professional and ethical standards.
 Reputable studios will only hire licensed therapists and often feature their team’s credentials on their website.
 You can learn more about our dedicated team and their extensive training online.
 Reading recent reviews is also a great way to get a feel for a therapist’s style and find someone who clients trust and recommend for their specific needs.